ColonolNutty/CustomGenderSettings/README.md

 - Download and install The Sims 4 Community Library (link in the Requirements section)
 - Download this mod
-- Unpack the this mods archive and drop the files from it into your Mods folder (...\The Sims 4\Mods\)
+- Unpack the this mods archive and drop the files from it into your The Sims 4 folder (...\The Sims 4\)
 - Enjoy